 www.economist.com image

-The world’s most liveable cities in 2025 (www.economist.com)
+The world’s most powerful volunteers (www.economist.com)

 www.economist.com image